divme/custom-webpack4/README.md

 # custom-webpack4

-custom configuration witdh webpack 4.0+
+custom configuration with webpack 4.0+